Amid allegations against NCB official Wankhede, his wife seeks support from Maha CM | Entertainment

 Sameer Wankhede is in the eye of a political storm following allegations of extortion in the high-profile cruise drugs case in which actor Shah Rukh Khan's son Aryan Khan was arrested.
 The officer is facing the departmental vigilance probe.

-On Wednesday, she had said her husband was born Hindu and he never changed his religion.
+On Wednesday, she had said her husband was born as Hindu and he never changed his religion.

 She had also contested the claim made by the Qazi, who performed the first marriage of Sameer Wankhede in 2006, that he was Muslim at the time of the 'nikah'.